Bill of Sale in WisconsinGet detailed Vehicle History Report in 3 Easy Steps

 However, if you are purchasing a vehicle from a private party, it is always a very good idea to ask for a Bill of Sale to go along with the title and any other necessary paperwork.
-Wisconsin offers an Instructions for Selling a Vehicle (Form MV2928) that outlines the steps when making a private party purchase, which includes a Bill of Sale.
+The Wisconsin Division of Motor Vehicles offers a downloadable form, Instructions for Selling a Vehicle (Form MV2928), that outlines the steps when making a private party purchase.
+This includes a Bill of Sale.
 This document can be viewed and downloaded using the free Adobe Reader.

 A Bill of Sale shows that the vehicle has been sold; it's a sort of receipt.
 A thorough Bill of Sale will include the buyer's name and address, the seller's name, address, and current registration number, and all vehicle information:

 - Style and color

 Some people choose to have their Bills of Sale notarized, too.

 Make sure that before you hand the other party the payment for the vehicle the title is clear, filled out, and signed in the correct places.
 Look over the title for the odometer reading and verify it to the one in the vehicle, even at the risk of offending your seller!